JPalmerGithub/terraform-example/README.md

 ___Not all modules are complete.
 Features are added as needed and new problems are solved as they're encountered.___

+___More about this and related repos can be found here: https://blog.threatstack.com/incorporating-aws-security-best-practices-into-terraform-design___

 The root of the Example.com infrastructure Terraform.

 This repository is the root repository for Terraform.
 It's role is to establish the remote state bucket and setup the logging for it so we can track state file changes.